Slack rolls out enterprise key management, but has no plans for end-to-end encryption

 The addition of EKM should help Slack appeal to prospective Enterprise Grid customers, said Irwin Lazar, vice president and service director at Nemertes Research.
 Two years after its launch, Enterprise Grid is now used by 150 businesses, including Capital One and 21st Century Fox.

 “Enterprise key management is important, especially for large businesses in regulated industries,” said Lazar.
-“Absent the ability to manage one's own keys, an organization has no way of assuring control of its data.
+“Absent the ability to manage one's own keys, an organisation has no way of assuring control of its data.
 I do believe this will help Slack in its efforts to sell Enterprise Grid to its larger customers.”

 Slack is not the only team collaboration software vendor to provide customers with encryption/decryption keys: Cisco, Symphony and ArmorText also offer this capability.
 With Slack’s EKM, IT admins can revoke access to data within a particular Slack channel, for example, rather than disrupting all users on the entire platform, said Frank.